 Sustainable Development Goals

-The ONU approved the Agenda 2030 in 2015 on Sustainable Development, an opportunity for countries and their societies to embark on a new path to improve everyone's life, leaving no one behind.
-The diary has 17 Sustainable Development Goals, which include the elimination of poverty, the fight against climate change, education, women's equality, the defence of the environment and the design of our cities, among others.
+The UN approved the 2030 Agenda for Sustainable Development in 2015, an opportunity for countries and their societies to embark on a new path to improve everyone's life, leaving no one behind.
+The agenda has 17 Sustainable Development Goals, which include the eradication of poverty, fighting against climate change, education, women's equality, the defence of the environment and the design of our cities, among others.

-In our day to day, we are working on the following objectives through the actions that we specify below:
+On a daily basis, we are working on the following goals through the actions that we specify below:

 Encouraging and helping in the collection of book donations for the Oussouye Library and sewing machines for the Mercedarias de Maputo workshop.